3Then the chief priests and the elders of the Peoplea were gathered together in the courtyard of the high priest, the one called Caiaphas,

 50And Jesus said to him, “Friend, do that for which you have come.”
 Then they came and laid hands on Jesus, and seized him.

-51And Look!, one of those who was with Jesus stretched out his hand, and drew his sword, and having struck the slave of the high priest, he cut off his ear.
+51And Look!
+One of those who was with Jesus stretched out his hand, and drew his sword, and having struck the slave of the high priest, he cut off his ear.

 53Or do you think that I am not able to call on my Father, and even now he will send me more than 12 legions of angels?

-54How then would the scriptures be fulfilled that it must happen this way?”
+54But how then would the scriptures be fulfilled that it must happen this way?”

-55In that hour Jesus said to the multitudes, “Have you come with swords and clubs to seize me as you would come against a robber?
+55In that hour Jesus said to the crowd, “Have you come with swords and clubs to seize me as you would come against a robber?
 I sat daily in the temple teaching, and you did not seize me.

 56But all this has come to pass resulting in the scriptures of the prophets being fulfilled.”
 Then all the disciples left him and fled.